skaggej/sharepoint/SPO_Console_Starter/readme.md

 If you change nothing and simply run it, you'll be prompted for the authentication info for your SPO environment and, once authenticated, the console app will simply output "Hello, SPO!"
 <pre><code>
-/// This method is the starting point of your custom code. private static void ExecuteCustomCode()
+private static void ExecuteCustomCode()
 {
     Console.WriteLine("Hello, SPO!");